 • Do not cover any unresolved corrections from previous inspections.

-• Required only where fire-resistive-rated construction is required between dwelling units and when exterior walls within three feet of property line.
+• Required only where fire-resistive-rated construction is required on garage ceilings if there is habitable space above, between dwelling units and when exterior walls within three feet of property line or gypsum shear walls are required by design engineer.

 • Firewalls when required to be inspected will be made after gypsum board is in place, but before plaster or gypsum board joints and fasteners are taped and finished.